Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 * Remove the old value of the property `messaging.broker.url` in the same `alfresco-global.properties` file.

-Once these 2 modifications are done, rebuild and restart all the services (`run.sh/run.bat build_start`) and ACS will use ATS to execute remote transformations asynchronously whenever possible.
+Once these 2 modifications are done, rebuild and restart all the services (`run.sh/run.bat build_start`) and Content Services will use ATS to execute remote transformations asynchronously whenever possible.

 ### Working with AMPs {#workingwithamps}